sueddeutsche/editron/docs/doc-editron-editor.md

             return;
         }
         this.state = null;
-        // and remove all event listeners registered on dom elements }
+        // remove all event listeners not yet unregistered on dom elements
+        // ...
+        // and maybe acleanup the dom
+        this.dom.innerHTML = "";
+    }
 }
 ```